-- Dual Enrollment students may enroll in two (2) courses or up to seven (7) credits each term, during fall, winter and spring semesters and up to two (2) courses during each summer session.
+- Dual Enrollment students generally enroll in two (2) courses or up to seven (7) credits each term, during fall, winter and spring semesters and up to two (2) courses during each summer session.

 - Students are responsible for paying all required tuition & fees and purchasing any required textbooks, materials and supplies associated with their registered course(s).

 - All Dual Enrollment students seeking any accommodations for assessment testing or a college course must be registered through MC’s Disability Support Services regardless of their status at the high school level.
 Accommodations at the College level may vary somewhat from those provided through the K-12 schools.
 Documentation should be submitted at least six (6) weeks prior to testing and/or the start of the semester in order to ensure timely services.